-- Ensure that the allocation of funding and resource is sufficient to meet the current safeguarding and child protection activity and challenge the safeguarding activity. - Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action to progress areas of weakness or development. - Ensure that the Governing Body receives training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the Governing Body is aware of their Local Safeguarding Children Partnership arrangements and the need for the school/college to understand theirrole in effective multi-agency working under the new arrangements.
+- Ensure that the allocation of additional time, funding and resource is sufficient to meet the currentsafeguarding and child protection activity and challenge the safeguarding activity. - Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action toprogress areas of weakness or development. - Ensure that the Governing Body receives training to clarify their statutory role inkeeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the Governing Body or Proprietors are aware of their Local Safeguarding Children Partnership arrangements and the need for the school/college to understand theirrole in effective multi-agency working under the new arrangements.